Stratified noncommutative geometry: Actions and limits, strict and lax

 \begin{remark} We omit essentially all mention of lax \textit{colimits}, as we will have no explicit need for them.
-On the other hand, they will certainly be present: for example, the left-lax colimit of a functor $\cB \ra \Cat$ is nothing other than the total $\infty$-category $\cE$ of the cocartesian fibration $\cE \da \cB$ that it classifies.\footnote{See \Cref{rmk.lax.colimit.isnt.a.segal.space} for a somewhat exotic variation on this idea.} \end{remark}
+On the other hand, they will certainly be present: for example, the left-lax colimit of a functor $\cB \ra \Cat$ is nothing other than the total $\infty$-category $\cE$ of the cocartesian fibration $\cE \da \cB$ that it classifies.
+(See, e.g.\! \cite{GHN} for a discussion of lax colimits of strict functors along these lines.) \end{remark}

-\begin{remark} The lax $\cB$-modules and lax equivariant functors that we study are all strictly unital (in the sense that the corresponding functors to $\Cat$ strictly respect identity morphisms).\footnote{Of course, more general definitions exist (see e.g.\! \cite[Chapter 10, \S 3]{GR}), but we have no need to discuss them here.} This stands in contrast with the laxly $\cO$-monoidal functors between $\cO$-monoidal $\infty$-categories that arise in \Cref{section.O.mon.reconstrn.thm}: as described in \Cref{rmk.unpack.laxly.O.monoidal.functors}, we do not require those to be strictly unital (in the sense that we do not require them to strictly respect the unit objects of $\cO$-monoidal structures). \end{remark}
+\begin{remark} The lax $\cB$-modules and lax equivariant functors that we study are all strictly unital (in the sense that the corresponding functors to $\Cat$ strictly respect identity morphisms).\footnote{Of course, more general definitions exist (see \Cref{subsection.basics.of.inftytwocats}).} This stands in contrast with the laxly $\cO$-monoidal functors between $\cO$-monoidal $\infty$-categories that arise in \Cref{section.O.mon.reconstrn.thm}: as described in \Cref{rmk.unpack.laxly.O.monoidal.functors}, we do not require those to be strictly unital (in the sense that we do not require them to strictly respect the unit objects of $\cO$-monoidal structures). \end{remark}